 Design and Construction

-Reporting to the President, Mr. Nolan has primary responsibility for the leadership of the organization’s physical planning effort and the execution of its restoration / renovation program.
+Reporting to the President & CEO, Mr. Nolan has primary responsibility for leadership of the organization’s physical planning effort and execution of its restoration / renovation program.

 His responsibilities include providing leadership and direction for: all physical planning, project development, public and regulatory approvals, project design and construction, and project management and administration.
-He is responsible for establishing and maintaining departmental and project controls and is the principal contract officer on contracts for the renovation, restoration and operations program.
+He is responsible for establishing and maintaining departmental and project controls and is the principal contract officer for major construction contracts.

-Mr. Nolan collaborates with the President and other Vice Presidents to develop the organization’s strategic and operational objectives, and as a corporate officer, works directly with the Board of Trustees on committees including the Park & Visitor Experience, Strategic Planning, and other committees, as required.
+Mr. Nolan collaborates with the President & CEO and other Vice Presidents to develop the organization’s operational objectives, and as a corporate officer, works directly with the Board of Trustees on committees including the Operations and Construction, Strategic Planning, and other committees, as required.

-Mr. Nolan works with the President and senior management team to develop strategic goals and operational objectives, providing input grounded in the historic context, design appropriateness, technical feasibility, and public approval and regulatory framework.
+Mr. Nolan works with the President & CEO and senior management team to develop strategic goals and operational objectives, provide input grounded in the historic context, design appropriateness, technical feasibility, and public approval and regulatory framework.
 He leads the physical planning efforts to develop short and long term plans for restoration and renovation programs that are consistent with the Conservancy’s mission and strategic objectives.

 Organization Management and Administration

 Mr. Nolan implements the corporate mission statement as it relates to the work of his division.
-He collaborates with senior management peers to ensure all planning, design, and construction efforts support the Conservancy’s strategic objectives and operational needs.
+He collaborates with senior management peers to ensure that all planning, design, and construction efforts support the Conservancy’s goals and operational needs.

-Mr. Nolan oversees the preparation of annual and multi- year program budgets and monitors efficiency and the progress of work.
-He provides the Board, President and peers on the senior management team with information required to report on and assess the performance of planning, restoration and renovation programs.
+Mr. Nolan oversees the preparation of annual and multiyear program budgets and monitors efficiency and the progress of work.
+He provides the Board, President & CEO and peers on the senior management team with information required to report on and assess the performance of planning, restoration and renovation programs.

 Mr. Nolan negotiates consultant and construction contracts, executes contracts within authorized limits, oversees all contract administration, negotiation and authorization of change orders, and authorization of contract payments.
 He negotiates and administers publicly funded contracts with the City of New York.